-All students enrolled in the district shall have an equal opportunity for an age-appropriate (as defined by state law) quality public education without discrimination regardless of their race, color, national origin, sex, gender identity, socioeconomic status, sexual orientation, marital status, disability, religion, or creed.
+All students enrolled in the District shall have an equal opportunity for an age-appropriate (as defined by state law) quality public education without discrimination regardless of their race, color, national origin, sex, gender identity, socioeconomic status, sexual orientation, marital status, disability, religion, or creed.

-The education and activity program shall be ageappropriate and free of such discrimination and provide equal opportunity for students.
+The education and activity program shall be age-appropriate and free of such discrimination and provide equal opportunity for students.
 The education program shall foster knowledge of and respect and appreciation for the historical and contemporary contributions of diverse cultural groups, as well as men and women, to society.
 It shall also reflect the wide variety of roles open to both men and women and provide equal opportunity to both sexes.

-Inquiries regarding compliance with state and/or federal laws prohibiting discrimination on the basis of membership in a protected class may be directed to
+Inquiries regarding compliance with state and/or federal laws prohibiting discrimination on the basis of membership in a protected class may be directed to:

-- The district's Chief Diversity Officer (406 SW School Street, Ankeny, IA, 50023; 515-965-9600) - The Iowa Civil Rights Commission, Grimes State Office Building, (Des Moines, IA, 50319-0201; 515-281-4121) - The U.S. Department of Education, Office for Civil Rights, John C. Kluczynski Federal Building, (230 S. Dearborn Street, 37th Floor, Chicago, IL 60604)
+- Ken Morris, Jr., Chief Diversity Officer (406 SW School Street, Ankeny, IA, 50023; 515-965-9600; kenneth.morris@ankenyschools.org) - Iowa Civil Rights Commission (6200 Park Street, Suite 100, Des Moines, IA 50321; 515-281-4121; https://icrc.iowa.gov) - U.S. Department of Education (Office for Civil Rights, Chicago Office, U.S. Department of Education, John C. Kluczynski Federal Building, 230 S. Dearborn Street, 37th Floor, Chicago, IL

-Additionally, inquiries regarding compliance with the state and/or federal laws protecting students with disabilities may be directed to the district's Director of Student Services (406 SW School Street, Ankeny, IA, 50023; 515-965-9600)
+Additionally, inquiries regarding compliance with the state and/or federal laws protecting students with disabilities may be directed to the District's Director of Special Programs (406 SW School Street, Ankeny, IA, 50023; 515-965-9600)